PhilipSCA/philanderson-co-uk/john/learning/com-science.md

 ### Computational Thinking
-Decomposition - breaking a complex problem into smaller problems to solve individually Abstraction - filtering unnecessary information, simplifying to important information in a problem Algorithmic thinking - logical way of solving problems, step by step
+Decomposition - breaking a complex problem into smaller problems to solve individually Abstraction - filtering unnecessary information, simplifying to important information in a problem Algorithmic thinking - logical way of solving problems, step by step solution

 Algorithm - ordered set of instructions to complete a task Pseudo-code - universal - follows similar structure of every coding language - easily readable - can be converted into any programming language - used to figure out structure of program